micheleusuelli/micheleusuelli.github.io/README.md

 ## About

 I'm Michele Usuelli and I work at Microsoft as a Lead Data Scientist.
-In this blog you will find links to my books and articles.
+Here you will find links to my books and articles, which main goal is to demystify data science and artificial intelligence.

 If you have any questions, feel free to reach out to me on LinkedIn: [LinkedIn profile](https://uk.linkedin.com/in/michele-usuelli-1b84b460).

+On November 29, I'll be speaking at the [Machine Learning Innovation Summit in Dublin](https://www.theinnovationenterprise.com/summits/machine-learning-summit-dublin-2018/overview).

 ## My books